sakuexe/.dotfiles/zsh/README.md

 ## Install instructions

-The following instuctions expect that you have a ```.config/``` folder for your dotfiles.
-You can modify the commands to suit your style.
+The following instuctions expect that you have a `~/.dotfiles/` folder for your dotfiles.
+You can also modify the commands to suit your style.

 1. Install zsh and oh-my-zsh